 The Future Belongs—and has Always Belonged—to the Synthesizers

-At first glance, you may assume that quote was written yesterday.
-It’s actually from over 60 years ago; possibly more relevant today than ever before.
+At first glance, you may assume these next quotes were written today.
+They are actually from 50+ years ago—possibly more relevant today than ever before.

-We should all be primarily interested in “unchanging bodies of knowledge” and timeless wisdom that can be used to navigate the modern world:
+We should all be primarily interested in timeless knowledge and wisdom that can be used to navigate the modern world:

 By being a student of life, you can harness the power of a synthesizing mind and help usher in humanity’s future.